Opaque Tokens

 • Always JWT

-• highly structured and strictly defined
+• Highly structured and strictly defined

-• proves that user has been authenticated
+• Used for Authentication, proves that user has been authenticated

 • Not meant for Authorization, also, do not have any authorization info inside